 Economic collapse and internal conflict is driving millions of Venezuelans from their home.
-3 million people are now displaced, including thousands of vulnerable children.
+Nearly 4.8 million people are now displaced, including thousands of vulnerable children.
 Girls and boys are suffering from deadly illnesses, malnutrition and emotional trauma.
 They need your help now.

-Venezuela remains one of the most dangerous countries for children with one of the highest homicide rates in the world - a shocking 37 out of 1,000 children are murdered each year.
-Hyperinflation, unemployment, food and medical supply shortages, and the resulting malnutrition crisis has sparked a dramatic increase in the number of people leaving Venezuela in desperation.
-Save the Children is bringing its decades of humanitarian expertise to help vulnerable Venezuelan children.
-But we can’t do it without your support.
+Venezuela remains one of the most dangerous countries for children.
+Sadly, the country has the highest homicide rates in the world - a shocking 24 out of 1,000 children are murdered each year.
+Hyperinflation, unemployment, food and medical supply shortages, and the resulting malnutrition crisis have sparked a dramatic increase in the number of people leaving Venezuela in desperation.

 - 33% of people live in poverty